Maranoa Regional Council

 Jobs to workers ratio

-The jobs to residents ratio for the Maranoa Regional Council in 2016/17 was 1.21, meaning that there were more jobs than resident workers.
-Mining had the highest ratio (2.56), while the lowest ratio was found in Rental, Hiring and Real Estate Services (0.96).
+The jobs to residents ratio for the Maranoa Regional Council in 2017/18 was 1.16, meaning that there were more jobs than resident workers.
+Mining had the highest ratio (2.25), while the lowest ratio was found in Wholesale Trade (0.96).

 A goal of economic development is often to maximise the employment opportunities locally, leading to a more socially and environmentally sustainable community.